 The mission of PSARC is to provide medical care and forensic examinations to victims of sexual assault in a private and personal setting designed to minimize stress or further trauma to the victim.
-PSARC has specially trained nurses on-call 24 hours a day, 7 days a week who will perform a rape exam, collect evidence, and provide advice and counseling referrals to victims of rape and
+Information about PSARC is provided to the University community on the University's Title IX Resource Page at http://drexel.edu/oed/policies/eoLaws/Title-IX/Medical-Forensic%20Resources/ PSARC has specially trained nurses on-call 24 hours a day, 7 days a week who will perform a rape exam, collect evidence, and provide advice and counseling referrals to victims of rape and sexual violence.
+The PSARC on-call response is activated through the